Howard McMinn Manzanita

 Black twinberry: An easy option for our wettest area.

-Rhododendrons: They have long been popular in our area, certainly for good reason.
-The deer leave them alone, but they can require water, fertilizer, and shade.
+Rhododendrons: They have long been popular in our area, for good reason, and the deer leave them alone.

 Apples: Can handle drought once established, but the fruit will always suffer from pests without treatment.
-Crabapples are an interesting alternative.
+Crabapples can be gorgeous in bloom.

-Flowering quince: Fairly drought and deer tolerant but not thriving.
+Flowering quince: Fairly drought and deer tolerant with vibrant spring blooms.

 Figs: Vulnerable to deer but otherwise pest free.

-Pineapple Guava: Deer resistant and drought tolerant but evidently needs good fertilizer to flower and fruit.
+Pineapple Guava: Deer resistant and drought tolerant but ours haven't wanted to flower and fruit yet.

 Worse than expected:

-Elderberries, including native blue and red elderberries: Destroyed by deer, need substantial watering and fertilizer.
+Elderberries, including native blue and red elderberries: Destroyed by deer, and need more water and fertilizer than expected.

 Pears: European pears require significant water, are attractive to deer, and are vulnerable to pests and disease.
 Asian pears are looking a lot better but need protection from deer.